-Pembina Hills Arts Council facilitates and encourages the growth and diversity of arts and culture for the Pembina Valley Region by providing an environment which stimulates artistic expression and awareness through education, programming and provision of administrative support.
+Pembina Hills Arts Council is a non-profit that encourages and facilitates the growth and diversity of arts and culture for the Pembina Valley Region by providing an inclusive and dynamic environment where creativity is experienced, developed and shared.

 Our Vision & Values

-Several very successful partnerships were also established to showcase local talent: the Pembina Valley Artists’ Studio Tour, the Corn & Apple Festival Art Walk, the Back40 Folk Festival Artisan Village, to name some primary initiatives.
-We are also a ticket venue for locally produced plays and concerts, particularly featuring the works by Dead Horse Entertainment, Candlewick Productions, and Danceworks.
+Several successful partnerships were also established to showcase local talent: the Pembina Valley Artists’ Studio Tour, the Corn & Apple Festival Art Walk, the Back40 Folk Festival Artisan Village are a few examples.